We will find a way or make one

 Apart from the aforementioned Authorization of Agent (Form no. 2) the following is required for each of the below-listed recordals:

 • Recordal of a Licence-Contract: Original Licence Agreement or a notarized copy thereof.
-(Kindly note that the required Form no. 2 must be signed by the Licencee)
+(Kindly note that the required Form no. 2 must be signed by the Licencee and duly notarized)

 • Recordal of a Change of Agent: Instructions from client.